$1.76 Billion in Sales Expected for Big Lots, Inc. (NYSE:BIG) This Quarter

-Wall Street brokerages expect that Big Lots, Inc. (NYSE:BIG) will post $1.76 billion in sales for the current quarter, according to Zacks Investment Research.
-Five analysts have made estimates for Big Lots’ earnings.
-The highest sales estimate is $1.77 billion and the lowest is $1.74 billion.
-Big Lots posted sales of $1.61 billion during the same quarter last year, which would indicate a positive year over year growth rate of 9.3%.
-The company is expected to announce its next earnings results on Thursday, February 25th.
+Wall Street brokerages forecast that Big Lots, Inc. (NYSE:BIG) will post sales of $1.76 billion for the current quarter, according to Zacks Investment Research.
+Five analysts have issued estimates for Big Lots’ earnings.
+The highest sales estimate is $1.78 billion and the lowest is $1.74 billion.
+Big Lots posted sales of $1.61 billion in the same quarter last year, which would indicate a positive year-over-year growth rate of 9.3%.
+The firm is scheduled to announce its next earnings results on Thursday, February 25th.

-On average, analysts expect that Big Lots will report full year sales of $6.22 billion for the current financial year, with estimates ranging from $6.20 billion to $6.23 billion.
-For the next year, analysts anticipate that the business will report sales of $5.77 billion, with estimates ranging from $5.57 billion to $5.95 billion.
+According to Zacks, analysts expect that Big Lots will report full year sales of $6.22 billion for the current financial year, with estimates ranging from $6.20 billion to $6.24 billion.
+For the next fiscal year, analysts anticipate that the company will post sales of $5.78 billion, with estimates ranging from $5.57 billion to $5.95 billion.
 Zacks’ sales calculations are a mean average based on a survey of research analysts that cover Big Lots.

-Big Lots (NYSE:BIG) last posted its quarterly earnings results on Thursday, December 3rd.
-The company reported $0.76 earnings per share for the quarter, topping the consensus estimate of $0.66 by $0.10.
-The business had revenue of $1.38 billion during the quarter, compared to the consensus estimate of $1.35 billion.
-Big Lots had a net margin of 10.30% and a return on equity of 26.25%.
-The firm’s revenue for the quarter was up 18.0% on a year-over-year basis.
-During the same period in the previous year, the firm posted ($0.18) earnings per share.
+Big Lots (NYSE:BIG) last released its quarterly earnings results on Thursday, December 3rd.
+The company reported $0.76 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.66 by $0.10.
+The company had revenue of $1.38 billion during the quarter, compared to analysts’ expectations of $1.35 billion.
+Big Lots had a return on equity of 26.25% and a net margin of 10.30%.
+The company’s revenue for the quarter was up 18.0% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted ($0.18) earnings per share.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Huntington National Bank boosted its position in shares of Big Lots by 162.3% during the third quarter.
-Huntington National Bank now owns 745 shares of the company’s stock valued at $33,000 after purchasing an additional 461 shares in the last quarter.
-Glenmede Trust Co.
-NA boosted its holdings in Big Lots by 99.5% in the second quarter.
-Glenmede Trust Co.
-NA now owns 766 shares of the company’s stock worth $31,000 after acquiring an additional 382 shares in the last quarter.
-USA Financial Portformulas Corp bought a new stake in Big Lots in the third quarter worth $36,000.
-C M Bidwell & Associates Ltd. boosted its holdings in Big Lots by 74.1% in the third quarter.
-C M Bidwell & Associates Ltd. now owns 1,280 shares of the company’s stock worth $57,000 after acquiring an additional 545 shares in the last quarter.
-Finally, Harvest Fund Management Co.
-Ltd boosted its holdings in Big Lots by 122.9% in the third quarter.
-Harvest Fund Management Co.
-Ltd now owns 1,714 shares of the company’s stock worth $80,000 after acquiring an additional 945 shares in the last quarter.
-Institutional investors own 95.38% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Sei Investments Co. lifted its holdings in shares of Big Lots by 94.9% during the third quarter.
+Sei Investments Co. now owns 129,140 shares of the company’s stock valued at $5,631,000 after purchasing an additional 62,869 shares during the last quarter.
+First Midwest Bank Trust Division bought a new stake in Big Lots in the 3rd quarter worth approximately $206,000.
+Raymond James & Associates lifted its holdings in shares of Big Lots by 13.7% in the 3rd quarter.
+Raymond James & Associates now owns 46,357 shares of the company’s stock valued at $2,068,000 after acquiring an additional 5,570 shares during the last quarter.
+Marshall Wace North America L.P. purchased a new position in shares of Big Lots in the 2nd quarter worth approximately $661,000.
+Finally, Charles Schwab Investment Management Inc. increased its position in Big Lots by 5.9% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 420,503 shares of the company’s stock valued at $17,662,000 after acquiring an additional 23,409 shares during the last quarter.
+Institutional investors own 97.79% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, December 30th.
-Investors of record on Wednesday, December 16th were given a dividend of $0.30 per share.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, December 30th.
+Stockholders of record on Wednesday, December 16th were issued a $0.30 dividend.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 2.67%.
 The ex-dividend date was Tuesday, December 15th.
-This represents a $1.20 annualized dividend and a dividend yield of 2.82%.
-Big Lots’s dividend payout ratio is presently 32.70%.
+Big Lots’s payout ratio is 32.70%.

 About Big Lots